 And with billions of people online at any one time (primarily consuming content, hanging out on social media, and conducting searches), that’s a lot of attention and positive feelings coming your way.

-So inbound marketing—and by extension, content—takes a lot of blood, sweat, and tears, but the ROI is unparalleled in 2016.
+So inbound marketing—and by extension, content—takes a lot of blood, sweat, and tears, but the ROI is unparalleled.

 How to Harness Content in Your Inbound Efforts